National Economics University

 National Economics University (NEU; Đại học Kinh tế Quốc dân) is a public research university in Hanoi, Vietnam.
 Founded in 1956, its history and influence have made it the leading universities in Economics, Public Administration and Business Administration in Vietnam.
 NEU is now chairing a network of more than 40 universities in Vietnam in economics and business administration.
 It is also a prestigious research and consultation center with its publications and consulting works to the government of Vietnam on policy making and to the business community on business development.
 Since its establishment, NEU has paid special attention to developing international academic cooperation.
 It has formed partnership relationship with over 100 institutions and organizations from 30 countries, including Australia, Belgium, Cambodia, Canada, China, France, Germany, Japan, Laos, Netherlands, South Korea, Taiwan, United Kingdom, Italy and United States.
 The university has been involved in research projects in cooperation with large governmental organizations and international financial institutions such as the Japanese International Cooperation Agency (JICA), the Foundation of Vietnam Development Forum (VDF), the National Graduate Institute for Policy Studies (GRIPS), the World Bank (WB), the Asian Development Bank (ADB), the Department for International Development (DFID - UK), and Ausaid (Australia).
-Notable alumni include Nguyễn Văn Bình, former Prime Minister of Vietnam, and Đặng Ngọc Chấn, former Minister of Finance.
+Notable alumni include Nguyễn Xuân Phúc, 10th President and former Prime Minister of Vietnam; Dương Công Minh, Chairman of Sacombank and Trần Đình Long, Chairman of Hòa Phát Group.

 In 1956, the university was established by the government decree, originally named Central School of Economics and Finance.

 In 1958, the school changed its name to University of Economics and Finance, under the supervision of Ministry of Education.